-I’m a full-time non-profit professional by day, wanderlust whenever I get the opportunity.
+I’m a full-time community development professional by day and wanderlust whenever I get the opportunity.
 I grew up in the New York City Metro area and currently live in the Bronx.

 As a child I was one of those kids who hated sleepovers and avoided going too far from home.
 At 6 I took my first plane ride to Orlando, Florida to visit Disney World, an early birthday gift from my uncle and aunt.
 I was gone for a week, was homesick, and cried the entire time.
 To me, there’s nothing like falling asleep in your own bed.
 This sentiment continued right through the end of college.